mattleung10/G-CLEF_Fiber_Lab/README.md

 ## Repository Directories

 The following list explains what is inside each directory of this repository.
-All code was written in Python 3, with the exception of the code in the ```Arduino_Code``` directory, which contains Arduino sketches.
+All code was written in Python 3 (for the specific Python version, see the ```README.txt``` file inside each directory), with the exception of the code in the ```Arduino_Code``` directory, which contains Arduino sketches.
 - ```Arduino_Code``` contains Arduino sketches to control the motors in the mode scrambler prototype.
 - ```Gaussian_Fit``` contains code to fit a 2D Gaussian to an image.
 The code in this directory is used by scripts in other directories to focus the cameras.
 - ```Matrix_Vision_Interface``` contains code to interface with the Matrix Vision mvBlueCOUGAR-X102kG cameras, which are used for the near field and far field arms.
 Use the code in this directory to focus the cameras, and to acquire data for the mode scrambler experiments.